 FDCA (a.k.a.
 2,5-Furandicarboxylic Acid) is an oxidized furan derivative, first obtained in 1876 from concentrated hydrobromic acid and commonly obtained as a white powder.
 This organic compound has already been detected in human urine and blood plasma.
 It can be obtained from renewable sources, such as biomass.

-Intratec offers professional, easy-to-understand reports examining FDCA production.
+Intratec offers professional, easy-to-understand reports examining FDCA production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q2 2023).